Information for patients

 For the procedure, the EndoVE® probe attached to the endoscope/colonoscope will be administered to deliver the electrical pulses.

 Once the procedure is completed, you will be observed and monitored by your doctor and will be taken to the recovery area to allow your sedation to wear off.
-Two days after the procedure, you will need to attend the hospital for a blood test to measure the calcium levels in your blood stream.

 What are the advantages of ePORE® therapy?